6562680/router/README.md

 // using cache if provided
 // won't remember otherwise
+// using cache if provided
+// won't remember otherwise
 $router->remember(function () use ($router) {
+    // you can write your custom builder, surprised?
     $manager = new BlueprintManager();

     $manager
-        ->namespace('Gzhegow\Router\Tests\Classes')
+        // specify namespace for all non-callable (string) actions ->namespace('Gzhegow\Router\Tests\Classes')
         ->group(function () use ($manager) {
             $manager
-                // specifying middlewares array
-                ->middlewares([ '@cli' ])
+                // specifying middlewares array (`@cli` middleware group) ->middlewares([ '@cli' ])
-                // name will be concatenated
+                // name will be joined with no separator ->name('cli.')
-                ->name('cli.')
                 // using loader to get routes, for example: \Closure function or filepath or directory path ->group(function () use ($manager) {